trtswitch/trtswitch.github.io/methods/rpsft.md

 - The RPSFT is relatively robust when the switching proportion is high.
 - The RPSFT is most appropriate in studies with crossover from control to investigational treatment, for example, due to early finding of superiority.
 ### Limitations
 - The model is sensitive to the "common treatment effect" assumption.
+However, this may not be true in real studies.
+For example, in oncology trials, treatment switching often happens after disease progression, and therefore the treatment effect received post-progression may be weaker than the effect observed immediately received at randomization.
+To account for this in sensitivity analyses, a `treat effect modifier` parameter can be introduced in the model, usually with a value between 0 and 1, to represent the weaker treatment effect of received after disease progression, via multiplying $\psi$ by this modifier.

 ## Additional guidance or recommendations (may be added later)